ivangfr/springboot-keycloak-openldap/README.md

    ```
    curl -i http://localhost:9080/api/private -H "Authorization: Bearer $MCUBAN_ACCESS_TOKEN"
    ```
-   As `mcuban` does not have the `USER` role, he cannot access this endpoint.
+   As `mcuban` does not have the `USER` role assigned, he cannot access this endpoint.

    The endpoint return should be
    ```
    HTTP/1.1 403
-   {"timestamp":"...","status":403,"error":"Forbidden","path":"/api/private"}
+   WWW-Authenticate: Bearer error="insufficient_scope", error_description="The request requires higher privileges than provided by the access token.", error_uri="https://tools.ietf.org/html/rfc6750#section-3.1"
    ```

 1. Go to `Keycloak` and add the role `USER` to the `mcuban`